Discover free resources to support you

 The Way Out Is In

-Recovering from chronic conditions often leads to more happiness than the patient ever experienced before because they will be undoing harmful thoughts, they are in touch with emotions and needs, and they build new behaviours that support these and lean into the small pleasures in life, which are the big ones we come to realise over time.
-The patient will no longer be a ship without a sail being tossed and turned by life’s inevitable stressors.
+Recovering from chronic conditions often leads to more happiness than the person ever experienced before because they will be undoing harmful thoughts, they are in touch with emotions and needs, and they build new behaviours that support these and lean into the small pleasures in life, which are the big ones we come to realise over time.
+The person will no longer be a ship without a sail being tossed and turned by life’s inevitable stressors.
 They can learn to be at the helm; they can find their sail.
 Life does not get easy.
 We get more adept at meeting it in the moment and riding the wave with choice and agency.

 The good news is that after years of clinical research, we can help people heal PPD with: